Ă—

 5 Optional: The priority is an integer value between 0 and 99.
 A smaller value receives higher priority.
 For example, a priority of 10 is a higher priority than 99.
 The default value is 99.

-6 Optional: The maximum transmission unit (MTU) of the virtual function.
+6 Optional: The maximum transmission unit (MTU) of the physical function and all its virtual functions.
 The maximum MTU value can vary for different network interface controller (NIC) models.

 If you want to create virtual function on the default network interface, ensure that the MTU is set to a value that matches the cluster MTU.